Why Dog and Cat Vaccinations Matter In Pasadena, TX

 Feline leukemia is only necessary for outdoor cats and is administered on a yearly basis.

-We know how financially difficult it can be to maintain your pet’s well-being, which is why we offer pet vaccines at a low cost every Tuesday from 2:00-3:30 pm and the second Saturday of each month from 1:00-3:00 pm.
+We know how financially difficult it can be to maintain your pet’s well-being, which is why we offer low cost cat and dog vaccinations every Tuesday from 2:00-3:30 pm and the second Saturday of each month from 1:00-3:00 pm.
 During these clinics, we provide essential vaccines as well as parasite prevention testing and medications.
 Choose the package below that suits you and your pet best.

 - Package A: Rabies, DAPP – $30.00